Beautifully fragrant and perfect for the holidays or any old time. Soft Ginger Cookies With Candied Ginger are loaded with spice and sweetness.

 - ¾ cup granulated sugar, plus extra for rolling dough balls

 - ¼ cup packed light brown sugar

 - 1 egg

-- Bake for 10-12 minutes until the cookies are lightly browned.
+- Bake the cookies for 11-12 minutes, until the cookies are lightly browned and the edges have begun to set.
 Remove the cookies to a cooling rack.

-- Once cool they can be stored in a tightly sealed container for up to 4 days.
+- Cool the cookies for at least 5 minutes before eating them.
+Once they're cool, store them in a tightly sealed container for up to 4 days.